 We do not drop-off golf carts at the dock, for the following reasons: 1) The process is too labor intensive, requiring two people to make the trip to the dock to drop-off and then later pick-up each cart.
 2) We have learned the hard way that golf carts are not designed for the wear and tear that results from the excessive weight of passengers and luggage, coolers, etc. Doing so in the past has accelerated the replacement of batteries, tires, and other parts.

 We will help identify the best ground transportation option for you, depending on which dock you are arriving at and other factors.
 Generally, we recommend Daufuskie Transit (843) 338-2570,)

 How do we get around on Daufuskie?

 Most people get around the island by golf cart.
 A cart may be provided as part of your DRG vacation home rental.
 If not, you can ask us for help in finding a cart rental.
-A 4-person cart typically costs around $50 a day, with discounts sometimes offered for rental of a week or more.
+A 4-person cart typically costs around $55 a day.

 Even with complimentary carts, guests will be asked to sign a liability release contract.
 The contract will require your drivers license number, and credit card information in case the cart is damaged while it is in your possession.

 All golf cart drivers on Daufuskie are expected to have a valid driver's license and to comply with South Carolina Rules of the Road.
 Driving on the beach is strictly prohibited to protect the dunes and the wildlife, and especially to prevent destruction of loggerhead turtle nests.
 Children are NOT allowed to drive carts, the driver must always be sober, and no alcohol is allowed on the carts.

 Bikes are available for rent on the island through Sports Addition at (843) 815-8281.
 Advance reservations are recommended.